 Ten Second Review

 A revised look, interior refinements, clever technological gadgets and a range centered on full hybrid power are the main elements of this rejuvenated fourth generation Toyota RAV4.
 It's safer too.
-But are the changes enough?a
+But are the changes enough?

 In over two decades on sale, Toyota's RAV compact soft-roading SUV has evolved and changed quite a lot.
 It launch, it was the sportiest car of its kind and in more recent times has introduced the concept of 2WD into this market segment.
 The fourth generation version though, first introduced in 2013, hasn't sold as strongly as Toyota hoped it might, hence the comprehensive range refresh that has brought us the option of petrol/electric hybrid power.